DIFFERENT APPROACHES TO AGING AND AGING STRATEGIES

-For any practice that intends to avoid excessive aged medical billing, then it’s crucial the practice engage patients early about expectations of their bill, so that request for payment will not come to them as a surprise.
+For any practice that intends to avoid excessive aged medical billing, then it’s crucial the practice engages patients early about expectations of their bill so that requests for payment will not come to them as a surprise.
 This step does not end with providing patients with your payment policy or reminding them of their balances but also requires providing patients easy ways to connect with the practice and pay their bills.
-With all various types of technology available, tools like online portal, and other convenient methods of payment can be provided to patients for easy access.
+With all various types of technology available, tools like an online portal, and other convenient methods of payment can be provided to patients for easy access.

 Aging of medical bills can be significantly minimized if practices employ workable strategies as itemized above.
 Also, insist that errors with regards to failed or denied claims be corrected by the employee who made a mistake so that he or she will learn from the mistake and not start a cycle of denied claims.
 The feedback loop is essential.
 Engaging employees in finding a solution is the best strategy for solving this issue of aging medical bills.